c-mauderer/Master-Clock/README.md

 * 3 V would be 2 batteries.
   * AA would reach 3000 mWh * 2 / 2.58 mW ≈ 100 d
   * C would reach 10000 mWh * 2 / 2.58 mW ≈ 320 d

-#### Things To Do

-* There are some minor bugs especially in the marking of the first PCB.
-These are documented in a README in the project folder.
-* Add photos.